NZBMA’s Terms & Conditions

 This policy is communicated through accessible channels to ensure clarity and inclusivity:

-Booking Process: Clients acknowledge the policy during initial appointment booking.
-A summary is included in confirmation emails and key provisions are highlighted in reminders.
-The full policy is clearly identifiable and available on the NZBMA website, compliant with Web Content Accessibility Guidelines (WCAG 2.1) for screen-reader compatibility and alt text for images (World Wide Web Consortium, 2018)
+Booking Process: Clients acknowledge this policy during initial appointment bookings.
+A summary of Terms & Conditions is included within the booking process, confirmation emails and key provisions are highlighted in reminders.
+This full policy is clearly identifiable and available on the NZBMA website, compliant with Web Content Accessibility Guidelines (WCAG 2.1) for screen-reader compatibility and alt text for images (World Wide Web Consortium, 2018).

 All NZBMA staff receive training on: